- Search The Registry

 - My Account

 *On this date in 1884, The Berlin Conference convened.
-It marked the highpoint of white European competition for territory in Africa, a process commonly known as the Scramble for Africa.
+It marked the high point of white European competition for territory in Africa, a process commonly known as the Scramble for Africa.

-After America's Emancipation of African slavery and it Reconstruction period came a period of European dissonance.
+After America's Emancipation of African slavery and its Reconstruction period came a period of white European dissonance.
 During the 1870s and early 1880s Great Britain, the Netherlands, France, and Germany began looking to Africa for natural resources for their growing industrial sectors as well as a potential market for the goods these factories produced.

 As a result, these governments sought to protect their commercial interests in Africa and began sending emissaries to the continent to secure treaties from indigenous peoples or their supposed representatives.
 Similarly, Belgium’s King Leopold II, who aspired to increase his personal wealth by acquiring African territory, hired agents to lay claim to vast tracts of land in central Africa.

 To protect Germany’s commercial interests, German Chancellor Otto von Bismarck, who thou uninterested in Africa, felt compelled to stake claims to African land.
 Inevitably, the scramble for territory led to conflict among European powers, particularly between the British and French in West Africa; Egypt, the Portuguese, and British in East Africa; and the French and King Leopold II in central Africa.